Friday, November 07, 2014

 Only welcome here are flying insects that spread the genes from plant to plant.

-We hate to see the prairie gentian, because it's our last flower of the fall.
+The prairie gentian is our last flower of fall.

 Except when warm sunniness inspires the pollinators to fly, this gentian twists to close up tight.